What is LodgingTax?

 Property owners are responsible for the collection and remittance of lodging tax when:

 (a) your property was booked prior to and including the day before HomeAway began collecting and remitting lodging tax in the jurisdiction where your property is located;

 (b) the booking is not made by using our online system;

-(c) you use alternative payments not managed in our online system; or
+(c) you use alternative payments (which is no longer offered to new listings) not managed in our online system; or

 (d) you use external software to integrate with our online system.

 Important: Each property owner is responsible for understanding and complying with the laws and regulations applicable to their property listing.

 - Log into your account.

 - Click Calendar in the left navigation menu

 - Click Rates.